HoneyDrunkStudios/HoneyDrunk.Vault/docs/FILE_GUIDE.md

 ## 💡 Motto

-**"Your secrets, safely abstracted."** - Focus on business logic, not secret management infrastructure.
+**"Trust, by design.
+Secrets and config for the whole Grid."** — Vault is the Grid's canonical source of truth for secrets and configuration.
+Focus on business logic, not secret management infrastructure.

 ---